AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/curate.md

 1. (Optional) To add more components, drag components you want to share from the left panel to the **[!UICONTROL Curate components]** drop zone for the data view.
 1. Select **[!UICONTROL Done]**.

-Curation can also be applied from the [!UICONTROL Share] menu by Selecting **[!UICONTROL Curate and Share]**.
-This option automatically curates the project to the components in use in the project.
-You can add additional components following the steps above.

 ![](assets/curation-field.png)